nathandanielanderson/rust-tic-tac-toe/README.md

 ## Inspiration

-This project was inspired by the classic movie *WarGames* (1983), where Tic-Tac-Toe plays a pivotal role in preventing global nuclear war.
-The movie's exploration of AI, games, and decision-making sparked my interest in programming and led me to write Tic-Tac-Toe whenever learning a new programming language.
+This project was inspired by the classic movie *WarGames* (1983), exploration of AI, games, and decision-making sparked my interest in programming and led me to write Tic-Tac-Toe whenever learning a new programming language.

 Just like in *WarGames*, the AI in this game is unbeatable when played optimally.
-It uses a well-known algorithm to ensure it either wins or forces a draw, depending on how well the player performs.
+It uses a well-known maximin algorithm to ensure it either wins or forces a draw, depending on how well the player performs.